ClosingBracket/osv/README.md

 The `setup.py` recognizes and installs packages for number of Linux distributions including Fedora, Ubuntu, [Debian](https://github.com/cloudius-systems/osv/wiki/Building-OSv-on-Debian-stable), LinuxMint and RedHat ones (Scientific Linux, NauLinux, CentOS Linux, Red Hat Enterprise Linux, Oracle Linux).
-Please note that only Ubuntu and Fedora support is actively maintained and tested, so your mileage with other distributions may vary.
+Please note that we actively maintain and test only Ubuntu and Fedora, so your mileage with other distributions may vary.

 ## Building OSv Kernel and Creating Images